The PAU Survey: galaxy stellar population properties estimates with narrowband data: Observational data

 Both these surveys have common coverage in the COSMOS field ($\hat{=}$ CFHTLS D2 field), which is one of the most widely observed fields in astrophysics.
-Originally investigated by the Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007} there exists today multi-wavelength data over a $\sim$2\,deg$^2$ surface centred at RA = 150.12 deg (10:00:28.6) DEC = +2.21 deg (+02:12:21.0) (J2000) near the celestial equator.
-More recent COSMOS catalogues of improved photometric redshifts and physical property estimates using a broader wavelength baseline including narrow- and medium-band filters have since then been released \citep{Laigle2016, Weaver2022}, the latter of which is used in this work for comparison to our results.
-We perform the analysis on the common sample of both surveys, consisting of 25,491 galaxies up to redshift $z\sim 2$ and $i_\mathrm{AB}\sim 23.5$, all of which have observations in all 40 PAUS bands and the five CFHTLS $ugriz$ bands.
+Originally investigated by the Cosmic Evolution Survey \citep[COSMOS,][]{Scoville2007} today there are multi-wavelength data available over a $\sim$2\,deg$^2$ surface centred at RA = 150.12 deg (10:00:28.6) DEC = +2.21 deg (+02:12:21.0) (J2000) near the celestial equator.
+More recent COSMOS catalogues of improved photometric redshifts and physical property estimates using a broader wavelength baseline including narrow- and medium band filters have since been released \citep{Laigle2016, Weaver2022}, the latter of which is used in this work for comparison to our results.
+We performed the analysis on the common sample of both surveys, consisting of 25,491 galaxies up to redshift $z\sim 2$ and $i_\mathrm{AB}\sim 23.5$, all of which have observations in all 40 PAUS bands and the five CFHTLS $ugriz$ bands.